Central Florida Zoo and Botanical Gardens are on the edge of Lake Monroe in Sanford, Florida.

 With more than 350 animals to see, it is wiser to have a copy of the Central Florida Zoo map to navigate the various exhibits.

-Besides the animal enclosures, a map also helps you identify visitor services such as restaurants, restrooms, kids parks, gift shop, etc.
+Besides the animal enclosures, a map helps you identify visitor services such as restaurants, restrooms, kids’ parks, gift shops, etc.

-You can either download the map (377 Kb) or request it at the zoo entrance.
+You can download the map (377 Kb) or request it at the zoo entrance.

 Food and drinks at Central Florida Zoo

-Since this is a smaller zoo, it has a limited number of food options.
+Since this is a smaller zoo, it has limited food options.

-‘Q at the Zoo is located near the Splash Pad and is open daily from 10.30 am till the zoo closes.
+Graze at the Zoo is located near the Wharton-Smith Tropical Splash Ground and is open daily from 10 am till 3 pm.

-Guests can get all types of fast food—burgers, sandwiches, chicken tenders, etc. Menu
+Guests can get all types of fast food—burgers, sandwiches, chicken tenders, hotdogs, fries, etc.

 How to reach Central Florida Zoo